Username: Password:

 As a type-in, the game was also included in the Captain 80 Book of BASIC Adventures.

-A cut-down version, called "Mini-Adventure Sampler" was also released.
+A cut-down version of the original game, called "Mini-Adventure Sampler" was also released.

 Resources (Upload file)